vlocityinc/newport-design-system/docs/DevelopmentSetup.md

 To update your yarn version do: `brew unlink yarn && brew install yarn@1.22.4`

+> Note: I was able to successfully use yarn v1.22.5, simply ran `brew install yarn` to get it
+> See the engines field of the package.json file for the current acceptable versions of node and yarn)

 3. Clone this repo somewhere on your filesystem (using `~projects` in this doc as an example):

 ```sh